laravel/docs/eloquent.md

 	}

-<a name="date-mutators"></a>
+<a name="date-accessors"></a>
-## Date Mutators
+## Date Accessors

 By default, Eloquent will convert the `created_at` and `updated_at` columns to instances of [Carbon](https://github.com/briannesbitt/Carbon), which provides an assortment of helpful methods, and extends the native PHP `DateTime` class.

-You may customize which fields are automatically mutated, and even completely disable this mutation, by overriding the `getDates` method of the model:
+You may customize which fields are automatically transformed, and even completely disable this transformation, by overriding the `getDates` method of the model:

 	public function getDates()
 	{